SquareBracketAssociates/Booklet-TestingInPharo/Chapters/Mocking/Mocketry.md

 Then to specify expected behaviour for mock just send `stub` message to it.
 Following expression will be recorded as expectation.
 And to verify what was going on with objects just send `should receive` messages and following expression will be verified.
-Look at *@stubMessageSends@* section for all detailes on Mocketry API.
+Section *@stubMessageSends@*  provides more  details on Mocketry API.

 Now In the next sections, we will develop a complete sample application written with TDD.

-### A simple shopping cart
+### A tutorial: a simple shopping cart

 Let's design a simple shopping cart that will calculate the price of the products and charge the customer's credit card.
 The total charge is calculated by subtracting the discount price from the total order amount.
 During this process we are going to discover several roles that mock objects will play.

 ### Writing our first test

 After an incoming checkout message, the shopping cart will send a `charge:` message to a credit card object if it is not empty.
-This outgoing message and its argument is what we need to test in order to verify the behaviour of our shopping cart.
+This outgoing message and its argument is what we need to test to verify the behaviour of our shopping cart.

 Let's start with the simplest test when the shopping cart is empty.
 In this case no `charge:` message should be sent.